 “I love the way it has all the modern stuff like WiFi many places, but still has a laid-back feeling and rhythm to it.
 I love how rural it is.
 Some of the older folks I meet around here are total picture book characters.

-“I love the area that I live in, the sierras of Rocha.
+“I love the area that I live in--the sierras of Rocha.
 It's sooooo beautiful.
 We have a river two minutes from our house where we can swim.
 We have a full view of the sierras and endless trails for riding our horses.
-But if I want to see something totally different one day, I can be at the beach within an hour and go surfing,” says Lucie.
+But if I want to see something totally different one day, I can be at the beach within an hour,” says Lucie.

 Starting the business

 In addition to raising horses and providing guided horse tours, Lucie and Santiago provide room and board for their guests.
 “I knew that I wanted to work with horses.
 Once I realized how amazing this rural area in Rocha is for trail riding, I knew I would also need rooms for guests.
 We had two guestrooms the first few years.
 Now we have one more, which is a geodesic dome with a deck facing the Sierras,” says Lucie.

 Lucie (who speaks English, German, and Spanish) and Santiago (known as "Super Santi" for his broad range of practical skills) have been operating Caballos de Luz for more than seven years.
 They're located in the sierras of Rocha, 13 kilometers northwest from the City of Rocha.

 “Well, if you like nature, silence, great horses, lovely healthy food and good company, everything about it is special.
 If you are more the 'I-love-loud-traffic-and-stress-and-going-out-at-night-and-getting-drunk' type, you might not like it so much.” says Lucie.

 “We are open all year round, and we find that each season has its charms.

 “Also, bring your instrument if you are a musician...we are!